ljwobker/dotfiles/INT-readme.md

 Routing configuration of the switches
 -------------------------------------

-* The switches run eBGP to exchange routing information.
+* All switches run eBGP (via Quagga) to exchange routing and topology information.
 * Each leaf switch has its own unique AS number, and the spine switches share one common AS number.

 Background traffic
 ------------------
 The mininet script automatically invokes full-mesh ping sessions among all the four end hosts.

 End-host networking stack
 =========================

 VxLAN-GPE Driver
 ----------------
-Linux Vxlan driver has been modified to use UDP port 4790 and use VxLAN-GPE header format.
-It inserts/removes INT shim header and INT metadata headers at INT source and INT sink respectively.
+The linux VXLAN driver has been modified to use UDP port 4790 and use the VxLAN-GPE header format.
+It inserts/removes the INT shim header and INT metadata headers at INT source and INT sink respectively.
+(Details of this operation are in [[TODO the spec]]

-INT Source
+INT Sources
 ----------
-As described in an earlier section, each mininet host has a VTEP.
-VXLAN-GPE driver enables INT source function on all IP unicast packets sent from a host through its VTEP.
-Within the INT metadata header, the instruction mask bits for switchID, hop latency and queue occupancy are set.
-Hence, each switch along the path would add this information to the packet.
+As described in an earlier section, each mininet host has a VTEP endpoint.
+The VXLAN-GPE driver enables the INT source functionality on all IP unicast packets sent through its VTEP.
+Within the INT metadata header bits are set for {switchID, hop latency, queue occupancy}.
+These bits instruct each switch along the path to add the specified telemetry information to the metadata stack of the packet.

 INT Sink
 ----------
-Each host runs an instance of a preprocessor process, which captures all the VXLAN-GPE packets received.
+Each mininet host runs an instance of the preprocessor process, which captures all the VXLAN-GPE packets received.
 The preprocessor strips out the INT headers and metadata values from each packet and sends them to the monitor process.

 !['Host networking stack'](resources/host_network_stack.png)